fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 - John W. W. Zeise, "[Et in Arcadia Ego](https://lareviewofbooks.org/article/et-in-arcadia-ego/)", _Los Angeles Review of Books_, December 16, 2017.

 {% include alert.html class='danger' title='Book Reflection' text="
-This is a longer than usual assignment, ~900 words and 30 points.
+This reflection is the same length and points (~900 words and 30 points) as you've been doing.
 It uses the same grading rubric we've been using all semester.
 You should address the following questions:

 - How would you situate _Seven Cheap Things_ in the historiographic tradition that we read about the first half of the term?
 How does it represent postmodern history?
 How does it represent previous historiographical traditions?
 - Are the historical examples cited sufficient evidence to convince you of the authors' arguments about cheap things?